-Beth is the founder of Lifespan Yoga®, Director of Teacher Training, and author of 6 books related to yoga, 2 of them are available on Amazon.
+Beth is the founder of Lifespan Yoga®, Director of Teacher Training, and author of 6 books related to yoga, 5 of them are available on Amazon.
 She began studying and practicing yoga in 1981 and became a yoga teacher in 2010.
 She was certified by the Christina Phipps Foundation to teach Yoga to Cancer Patients, and is currently the Executive Director of the Foundation.
-She is a Registered Children’s Yoga Teacher, certified in Chair Yoga, Curvy Yoga, and Yoga for Cancer.
-She specializes in “trauma sensitive yoga” and yoga for chronic pain.
+Beth is an E-RYT, Registered Children’s Yoga Teacher, certified in Chair Yoga, Curvy Yoga, and Yoga for Cancer Survivors.

 Beth has lived in three very different yoga centers and trained with a variety of teachers since the early 1980s.
 While volunteering with the United States Peace Corps, she studied yoga in the Fiji Islands and later studied a wide variety of styles of yoga.
 She holds a Master of Arts in General Psychology at the University of North Florida , a Master of Science from Cornell University and a Graduate Certificate in Health Administration from the Sloan Program at Cornell University.
 In addition to yoga, she has taught research design, statistics, psychology and program evaluation.
 She has been involved in education (teaching or management) at all levels; nursery to undergraduate college students.